zammad/zammad-documentation/install-docker-compose.rst

 Install with Docker-Compose
 ***************************

 ..
 Warning:: We currently do not support Docker environments in productive use.
+If you run Zammad on docker, it is fine.
+But we just support the application!

 Docker is a container-based software framework for automating deployment of applications.
 Compose is a tool for defining and running multi-container Docker applications.
 This repo is meant to be the starting point for somebody who likes to use dockerized multi-container Zammad in production.